pungggi/mouse_gestures/README.md

 ### Viewing Configured Gestures

 Use the "Mouse Gestures: Show Cheat Sheet" command from the command palette (Ctrl+Shift+P) to view all configured gestures in a visually organized cheat sheet.
+The cheat sheet now groups gestures by their associated command descriptions, making it easier to find and understand your configured gestures.
 The cheat sheet displays:

 - Gesture patterns with visual representations
 - Associated commands or descriptions